geraldloss/glcrossword/Documentation/UsersManual/InsertTheCrosswordFrontend/Index.rst

 Check if you already using the Bootstrap or jQuery libraries in your homepage.
 In this case you can deactivate this libraries in the tab “Basic configurations” to prevent double including this libraries (:ref:`see troubleshooting for this issue<troubleshooting>`).
-Be aware, that you need jQuery 3.x and Bootsstrap 3.x.
-With other versions you can lead into trouble.
+Be aware, that you need jQuery 3.6 and Bootsstrap 5.1 With other versions you can get some trouble.

 In the end you can access your homepage and see the result.
 If you have any misconfiguration you get red highlighted boxes, where you can find further informations with the mouse cursor over the boxes.